George Hunter Cary: Early life

 George Hunter Cary was born in Woodford, an Essex suburb of London, on 16 January 1832.
-He was the eldest of the ten children of the surgeon William Henry Cary and Elizabeth Malins, the sister of the barrister and MP Sir Richard Malins.
-Cary attended St Paul's School before studying law at King's College London.
-On 13 June 1854, he became a barrister himself, and was called to the bar at the Inner Temple.
-He later transferred to Lincoln's Inn, where he had a successful career in the equity courts.
+He was the eldest of the ten children of the surgeon William Henry Cary and Elizabeth Malins.
+Cary attended St Paul's School, then studied law at King's College London.
+On 13 June 1854, he became a barrister and was called to the bar at the Inner Temple.
+He later transferred to Lincoln's Inn, where practiced in the equity courts.
 He married Ellen Martin on 6 November 1858.

-Hugh McCalmont Cairns—a former student of Richard Malins and one of Cary's previous instructors—recommended Cary to colonial secretary Edward Bulwer-Lytton, following calls for British lawyers to be sent to administer the newly founded Colony of British Columbia in the wake of the 1858 gold rush.
-Cairns informed Cary of the recent proposals for the Torrens title system in the Province of South Australia, and advocated that it be implemented in British Columbia.
+After a 1858 gold rush, colonial secretary Edward Bulwer-Lytton searched for British lawyers to be sent to administer the newly founded Colony of British Columbia.
+Hugh McCalmont Cairns recommended Cary, as he had been one of Cary's instructors.
+Cairns informed Cary of the recent proposals for the Torrens title system in the Province of South Australia and advocated that it be implemented in British Columbia.
 Under the system, legal land ownership would be validated by a public register, avoiding the pitfalls of earlier deeds systems, in which land ownership could be invalidated by the discovery of prior legal error or fraud in the chain of title.
-Cary was appointed Attorney General of British Columbia, and arrived in Victoria on 16 May 1859.
+Cary was appointed Attorney General of British Columbia and arrived in Victoria on 16 May 1859.